GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

   - Commit these changes with the message `"Initial commit of multiplication function"`.

 - On computer 2
-  - Fetch the new branch created by Computer 1.
+  - Fetch the new branch created by Computer 1
-  - Check out the `feature-edit` branch to start working on it:
+  - Check out the `feature-C` branch to start working on it
-    ```bash
-    git checkout feature-edit
-    ```
-  - Review the commit history using:
+  - Review the commit history using `git log`
-    ```bash
-    git log --oneline
-    ```
   - Notice that the commit message `"Initial commit of multiplication function"` is not very descriptive.
     You decide to rename it to `"Add multiply.py with basic multiplication function"` to be more specific.

-  - Start an interactive rebase to rename the commit:
+  - Start an interactive rebase to rename the commit
-    ```bash
-    git rebase -i HEAD~1
-    ```
-  - In the editor that opens, change the word `pick` to `reword` for the commit you want to rename.
+  - In the editor that opens, change the word `pick` to `reword` for the commit you want to rename
   - Save and close the editor.
-Git will prompt you to edit the commit message.
+Git will prompt you to edit the commit message
-  - Change the commit message to `"Add multiply.py with basic multiplication function"`.
+  - Change the commit message to `"Add multiply.py with basic multiplication function"`
-  - Save and close the editor to complete the rebase.
+  - Save and close the editor to complete the rebase

 - On computer 2
-  - Push the updated commit to the remote repository:
+  - Push the updated commit to the remote repository
-    ```bash
-    git push --force-with-lease
-    ```
     Note: Use `--force-with-lease` instead of `--force` to prevent accidentally overwriting other collaborators' work.

 - On computer 1
-  - Fetch the latest changes from the remote repository:
+  - Fetch the latest changes from the remote repository
-    ```bash
-    git pull
-    ```
   - Review the commit history to confirm that the commit message has been successfully updated.
+  - Review and merge `feature-C` into `main`

 ##### Questions

-10. What are the risks associated with rewriting commit history using `git rebase -i`?
+16. What are the risks associated with rewriting commit history using `git rebase -i`?
 How can these risks be mitigated?
-11. How did using `--force-with-lease` protect the integrity of the remote repository when you pushed the rewritten commit?
+17. How did using `--force-with-lease` protect the integrity of the remote repository when you pushed the rewritten commit?

-#### Sixth scenario: recovering lost commits with git reflog
+#### Eighth scenario: recovering lost commits with git reflog

 In this scenario, you'll explore how to recover from a mistake where a commit appears to be lost.
 You will use `git reflog`, a powerful tool that keeps track of all the changes made in the repository, even those that are not reflected in the branch history.

 - On computer 1
-  - Create a new branch named `feature-addition`.
+  - Create a new branch named `feature-D`.
   - Create a file `addition.py` with the following content:
     ```python
     def add(a, b):